dani-ysc/gasto_energia/README.md

-# gasto_energia
+# Gasto de energia de um produto

-This repository contains a program written to calculate the price (in BRL) of the energy consumption of a product
+This repository contains a program written to calculate the price (in BRL) of the energy consumption of a product.